jiangxin/pySvnManager/README.txt

-This file is for you to describe the pysvnmanager application.
+This file is for you to describe the pySvnManager application.
 Typically you would include information such as the information below:

 Prerequisite